 MR. DAMMEYER was elected as a director in September 1996.
 Since 1985, Mr. Dammeyer has served as the President and as a director of Anixter International Inc., a provider of integrated network and cabling solutions, and has served as its Chief Executive Officer since 1993.
 Mr. Dammeyer also is a director of Antec Corporation, an international communications technology company, Capsure Holdings Corp., a holding company whose principal subsidiaries are specialty property and casualty insurers, Falcon Building Products, Inc., a manufacturer and supplier of building products, IMC Global Inc., a holding company whose principal subsidiaries produce phosphate chemicals, Jacor Communications, Inc., an owner and operator of radio stations nationwide, Lukens, Inc., a steel producer, Revco D.S., Inc., a drug store chain, and Sealy Corporation Inc., a maker of bedding and related products.
-Mr. Dammeyer also is a trustee of Van Kampen American Capital, Inc., a closed end investment company.

 MR. SILVERMAN, who has served as a director of TeleTech since January 1995, is an independent investor and has been a director of Exhibition Video International, a company that is developing technology for satellite and video transmissions, since 1992.
-Mr. Silverman has served since 1970 as a director and is

-President of Essaness Theatres Corporation ("Essaness"), an investment holding company.
+Mr. Silverman has served since 1970 as a director and is President of Essaness Theatres Corporation ("Essaness"), an investment holding company.
 Mr. Silverman is a director of Keystone Biomedical, Inc., a company that develops, tests and licenses pharmaceutical agents, and, since 1980, has been a director of Video 44, a Hispanic television broadcasting company.
 Mr. Silverman also serves as a director of various private corporations.